 Want to prepare them for the event?
 Pull up an old fireworks video on YouTube so they can see what happens when the fireworks explode.
 You can pump up the volume to give them a sense of the noise (not nearly as loud, of course), but they’ll get a chance to see how cool the colors are without being overwhelmed.

 Think of it as the pre-game show for the big thing.

 Buy noise cancelling headphones or — if your kids can be trusted not to pull them out and eat them — earplugs.
 If your kids are OK with a little noise but you’re not sure how they’ll react to the first loud bang, lessen the impact.

-Do you own thing.
-No mega fireworks, but if it’s legal in your state, pick up some sparklers and let the kids stand on the porch while Mom or Dad does the show out on the lawn – no noise necessary.
+Look, I’m not suggesting you put on a mega fireworks show, but if it’s legal in your state, pick up some sparklers and let the kids stand on the porch while Mom or Dad does the show out on the lawn — no noise necessary.